 - Put the OTG Adapter in the USB Video Adapter.
 Ensure your smartphone is OTG compatible.

 - Use the Video Adapter to insert in the Micro USB Port of your android phone.

 - Connect both the USB Video Adapter and the FPV Receiver.
 You choose to use yellow or the black plug for the video signal.

 The white and red plugs are for the audio signal.
 Go ahead and connect the FPV receiver and the battery.
 But, ensure the frequency of the FPV receiver and transmitter are the same.

 - Download the FPViewer App, then open and connect it to the drone.

-With the video signal now on your smartphone, you can choose to work using the fullscreen or two screens, the virtual reality goggle mode.
+With the video signal now on your smartphone, you can decide to work using the full screen or two screens, the virtual reality goggle mode.
 Better still, you have the option to record the video signal using your phone.